Max Payne (character): Reception

-Max Payne was named the year's best game character by Eurogamer in 2001.
-In 2008, PC Zone ranked him as PC gaming's seventh-best character, commenting: "He might be a film noir cliché, but Max Payne is a relatively unique specimen in games, with a superb script and suitably smooth voice acting to match."
-Game Informer included him on their list of game characters that "shaped the 2000s," as chosen by the staff and readers alike.
-In 2011, readers of Guinness World Records voted Max as the 42nd-top video game character of all time.
-In 2012, GamesRadar ranked him as the 23rd on their list of the "100 best heroes in video games", saying that while he had the worst luck on the planet, "he managed to maintain his sanity and prevail".
+Max Payne has been positively received in video game journalism.
+Following the release of the first game in 2001, he was named the year's best game character by Eurogamer.
+While considering the game itself to be "relatively mindless", PC Zone considered Max's character to be the highlight, commenting: "He might be a film noir cliché, but Max Payne is a relatively unique specimen in games, with a superb script and suitably smooth voice acting to match."
+Max has also been polled by the public in lists of the top video-game characters of all time, with Gulf News attributing his popularity with fans to "his no-nonsense, take-no-prisoners attitude."
+In 2012, IGN described him as gaming's "most notorious antihero", and in an article covering the character's history, The Escapist opined that even the character's creators underestimated the ongoing appeal of Max, calling him a "uniquely American mix of modern action and classic noir" whose "constant struggle feels timeless."
+Max is included in many video game journalism articles ranking characters by various traits, ranging from manliness to lucklessness.

-Gulf News ranked him as second on their 2011 list of top video game characters, adding that "his no-nonsense, take-no-prisoners attitude won him legions of fans."
-That same year, 360 ranked his name as fifth on their list of the top "manliest" character names on Xbox 360.
-IGN featured Max prominently in their 2012 article "A History of Badasses," ranked him as gaming's "most notorious" antihero that same year, and called him "one of video games' most troubled characters."
-That same year, GamesRadar included Max among the "13 unluckiest bastards in gaming," stating that "it’s hard to think of a protagonist who gets shit on more relentlessly than Max Payne" and noting him for having "the most comically overwrought internal monologues ever to appear in a game."
-In 2013, Complex ranked him as the 42nd "most badass" video game character of all time.

-Max's relationship with Mona Sax was considered to be one of the most "disastrous game romances" by GamesRadar in 2011.
-The sex scene between Max and Mona was described by Games.net as "one of the most fitting ever seen in a video game," considering it to lack the gratuitousness that most sex scenes in video games exhibit.
+Max's dynamic with Mona Sax has also been well received.
+Tom Macnamara from IGN praised the "star-crossed love story" between Max and Mona as a great addition to Max Payne 2.
+Also noting the atypical relationship between a police officer and an assassin, in 2011 GamesRadar considered the couple to have one of the most "disastrous game romances".
+The sex scene between the couple in Max Payne 2 was described by GamePro as "one of the most fitting ever seen in a video game," considering it to lack the gratuitousness that most sex scenes in video games exhibit.

-In 2013, Complex included Max Payne at the number-two spot on their list of "old school" video game characters who were style icons, as "the gritty, hard-boiled NYC cop look was a perfect fit."
 The character's initial design changes during the long development cycle of Max Payne 3 brought severe criticism from the fan community as well as the media; UGO commented that "his suave, noir look got booted by trailer trash sensibilities" and blamed Obadiah Stane, Bam Bam Bigelow, John McClane and Kerry King for being "most responsible for Max's new style."
 Keith Stuart of The Guardian opined that, with the third game, Rockstar succeeded in turning "its ex-cop anti-hero into a credible character," even as there is a "slight disconnect between the shambling Max of the cinematic sequences and the athletic psychopath we control in the interactive sections."